circular-code/tokyoBIKE/README.md

 # Classic arcade game clone
-The "classic arcade game clone" is a website built for educational and fun purposes.
+The "classic arcade game clone" is a webapp borrowing game basic mechanics from the original frogger.
+It is built for educational and fun purposes.
 The user controls a player and tries to reach the end of the canvas while avoiding the enemies.

 ### How to run the game:
 Simply open this webpage in a modern browser of your choice (any latest versions of Edge, Firefox, Safari or Chrome will do).: https://circular-code.github.io/tokyoBIKE/.
 The game should start automatically once the webpage is loaded in a browser.
 This game is built for desktop devices.